 I love working at trivago!
 The company embodies many of my core passions: technology and innovation, travel, multiculturalism, and on occasion, music!
-The trivagoVibe is a bi-annual concert of trivago’s musically-talented employees and is the activity where I have the most fun at work (and yes, that includes the famed trivago on Tour annual trip.
-Nothing beats live music in my book!)
-And at trivago, live music means trivagoVibe!
+The trivagoVibe is a bi-annual concert of trivago’s musically-talented employees.
+It is the activity where I have the most fun at work (and yes, that includes the famed trivago on Tour annual trip.
+Nothing beats live music in my book, and at trivago, live music means trivagoVibe!

-trivago recently moved into a new spaceship-like campus in Düsseldorf, which is an incredible facility in every way, including lots of open-air spaces which are perfect for music.
-During the past trivagoVibes, I didn’t have the opportunity to perform and so this time I was as proactive as possible to make sure that I would be included in the lineup.
+trivago recently moved into a new spaceship-like campus in Düsseldorf, an incredible facility in every way, including lots of open-air spaces which are perfect for music.
+During the past trivagoVibes, I didn’t have the opportunity to perform, and so this time, I was as proactive as possible to make sure that I would make it on to the lineup.
 I couldn’t be more satisfied with the outcomes.

-The lineup of musicians was incredibly impressive.
-With a range of genres from singer-songwriter, blues, country, rock, and dance music, there was something for everyone.
+The lineup of musicians was awe-inspiring.
+There was something for everyone with various genres from singer-songwriter, blues, country, rock, and dance music.

-A few years back while I was traveling across India, I had an identity crisis.
+A few years back, while I was traveling across India, I had an identity crisis.
 I came to understand that if I wanted to continue saying, “I am a drummer,” instead of, “I was a drummer,” then I better start drumming more regularly.
 My nomadic and apartment-dwelling lifestyle was not conducive to such loud and bulky habits.
-One night, while laying in bed, I was watching drumming YouTube videos when I came across a Drumeo video featuring Michael Schack, Roland’s endorsed artist for their flagship e-drums.
-I was hooked, and 10-minutes later, I was typing my credit card into eBay where I found a great deal on a Roland TD-30KV drum set.
+One night, while lying in bed, I was watching drumming YouTube videos when I came across a Drumeo video featuring Michael Schack, Roland’s endorsed artist for their flagship e-drums.
+I was hooked, and 10-minutes later, I typed my credit card info onto eBay, where I found a great deal on a Roland TD-30KV drum set.

-In the past years, I have enjoyed coming home to my 1-bedroom apartment and jamming under the headphones late into the night without disturbing my neighbors.
-I even did a few studio recordings with the drums (they sound even better than ‘real’ drums on recordings) but never dared to dream of using them for a live performance; I am too much of an acoustic-purist to play e-drums live!
+In recent years, I have enjoyed coming home to my 1-bedroom apartment and jamming with headphones late into the night without disturbing my neighbors.
+I even did a few studio recordings with the drums (they sound even better than “real” drums on recordings) but never dared to dream of using them for a live performance; I am too much of an acoustic-purist to play e-drums live.

-But here I am in Germany, no gigs played in the two years since I moved here, no bands to play with, and yet there is an opportunity at work where I could perform.
+But here I am in Germany, and no gigs played in the two years since I arrived, there were no bands to play with, yet there is an opportunity at work where I could perform.
 But perform with who??
-Sure, I talked to some other musicians, but I think they shared my view on acoustic drums being the only proper drums for a band.
+Sure, I talked to some other musicians, but I think they shared my view on acoustic drums being the only propper drums for a band.
 And so I was left without buddies to jam with.
 One day I decided, “Judson, you can do this alone.
 After all, Michael Schack can do it, so why can’t you?”
-And so that is what I set out to do: a one-man band drumming extravaganza.
+And so that is what I set out to do: a one-person band drumming extravaganza.

 Now things are about to get interesting!

-On the week of the show, I show up to my spaceship-esque office with my spaceship-esque drums, and not even I really know what to make of it.
-I have never hooked this Roland kit up to external speakers before, and though I have no doubts of its capabilities, I also wasn’t sure what sort of unforeseeable technical difficulties I could run in to.
+On the week of the show, I showed up to my spaceship-esque office with my spaceship-esque drums, and not even I knew what to make of it.
+I have never hooked this Roland kit up to external speakers before.
+Though I have no doubts about its capabilities, I wasn’t sure what sort of unforeseeable technical difficulties could pop up.

-When the time for soundcheck came, another drummer got to the stage first with her acoustic drums, so we got those setup.
+When the time for soundcheck came, another drummer got to the stage first with her acoustic drums, so we got those set up first.
 But that is when things got interesting.
-The acoustics of the venue were really terrible.
+The acoustics of the venue was terrible.
 There was an echo that went on for minutes.
 We had a big fear of how to control the sound of live drums.
-After a brief attempt at a soundcheck, it already seemed like a bad idea.
+After a brief attempt at a soundcheck, it already seemed like a lousy idea.

 And so we set up the Roland drums for soundcheck.
-When all was set, I got behind the drums, and with one beat into the kick drum >BOOM< we all knew we struck gold.
+When everything was set, I got behind the drums, and with one beat into the kick drum >BOOM< we all knew we struck gold.
 This.
-Drum set.
+Drumset.
 Sounds.
 AMAZING.
 Live!
-Thusly, the rest of the night had amazing sounding rhythm which was super easy to mix into the volume of everyone else on stage.
+The rest of the night had a fantastic sounding rhythm, which was super easy to mix into everyone else’s volume on stage.

 I am just blown away at the level of musical talent that exists in this company.
 Not to mention the courage it takes to play music in front of all your colleagues.
 The concert featured 8 acts: 6 bands, a DJ, and me.
 Here are some highlight photos from the evening.